ChrisMatthewCyril/Needleman/README_Needleman.txt

 NOTE: ALL CAPS IS NOT SCREAMING!!!

+I COULDN'T UPLOAD ONE FILE.
+SO I'VE UPLOADED THIS INSTEAD.
+YOU NEED TO DOWNLOAD A FOLDER.
+I'VE CODED 4 SEPARATE FILES.
+THE FOLDER HAS ALL THE STUFF THAT SETS UP MY EXPERIMENT.
+MY CODE JUST WON'T WORK ON ITS OWN.

+Where you can find it: https://github.com/ChrisMatthewCyril/Needleman/tree/Version3.0

 Instructions on how to run Chris Matthew's Final "Exam" code.

 Navigate: Needleman --> venv --> Core --> Decipher.py.